slicingmelon/burp-proxy-rotate/README.md

 # Burp Proxy Rotate

-A Burp Suite extension that routes each HTTP request through a random proxy from a configurable list.
-Each new connection from Burp is assigned a proxy from your list, ensuring diverse egress points for your testing activities.
+Burp Proxy Rotate is a Burp Suite extension that routes each HTTP request through a random proxy from a configurable list.
+Each new connection from Burp is assigned a proxy, enabling IP rotation for better anonymity, WAF evasion, geo-targeted testing, and other advanced use cases.
+This ensures requests exit through different IPs and can help simulate distributed attack patterns during security assessments.

 ## Key Features